Best Way To Meditate At Home:

 Perfect Meditation Areas In Your Home

 Again, there are many areas of your home that can be used for meditation.
-Meditation is a practice that takes a great deal of patience, and one of the great aspects about meditating at home, is that you don't have to feel rushed.
-You don't have to pack up a mat, or cushion, pillow or music and take up time in your day traveling to a mediation spot.
+Meditation is a practice that takes a great deal of patience.
+In addition, one of the great aspects about meditating at home, is that you don’t have to feel rushed.
+You don’t have to pack up a mat, or cushion, pillow or music, thus taking up time in your day traveling to a mediation spot.

 Home should be a place of comfort and tranquility already, if not, maybe change is needed.

-a.
-Comfort: Once in your space, sit in a comfortable position
+- Comfort: Once in your space, sit in a comfortable position.

-b.
-Time Restraint: Whether new to the practice or experienced set a time preference
+- Time restraint: Whether new to the practice or experienced, set a time preference.

-d.
-Close your Eyes.
+- Close your eyes.
 Start to breath slowly.

-h.
-Open your Eyes: When finished, slowly open your eyes.
+- Open your eyes: When finished, slowly open your eyes.
 Take note of your body and how you feel, your environment.
 What are your feeling?
 Are your relaxed?

-i.
-Determine how to Better your Practice: Sound, music, positioning, location, etc.
+- Determine how to better your practice: Sound, music, positioning, location, etc.

 Areas to Meditate in your Home:

 If you decide to meditate at home, your bedroom is probably one of the first places you’ll consider using as a meditation space.
 Bedrooms are a place of comfort and relaxation.
 They also provide you with plenty of privacy.